-First up in my energy efficient appliances series – the energy efficient fridge.
+First up in my energy efficient appliances series – energy efficient refrigeration.

 Are All Energy Star Rated Appliances Created Equal?

 Much of the information gathered for this post and for the other posts in this series comes from the Energy Star website.
 It’s a great resource, but it contains A LOT of information and can feel a bit overwhelming.